frmichel/sparql-micro-service/doc/04-install.md

 To install this project, you will need an Apache Web server and a write-enabled SPARQL endpoint and RDF triple store (in our case, we used the [Corese-KGRAM](http://wimmics.inria.fr/corese) lightweight in-memory triple-store), and an optional MongoDB instance to serve as the cache database (can be deactivated in src/sparqlms/config.ini).

-A Corese-KGRAM service is also required to execute components that rely on the STTL and LDScript features (see folder deployment/corese):
+A Corese-KGRAM service is also required to execute components that rely on the STTL and LDScript features (see folder [/deployment/corese](/deployment/corese)):
-  * An STTL transformation service able to transform a SPARQL query into a [SPIN](http://spinrdf.org/sp.html) representation (see folder src/sparqlms/config.ini) is required when [passing arguments within the SPARQL query graph pattern](#passing-arguments-within-the-sparql-query-graph-pattern)
+  * An STTL transformation service able to transform a SPARQL query into a [SPIN](http://spinrdf.org/sp.html) representation (see [/src/sparqlms/config.ini](/src/sparqlms/config.ini)) is required when [passing arguments within the SPARQL query graph pattern](01-usage.md#passing-arguments-within-the-sparql-query-graph-pattern)
   * An STTL transformation service transforms micro-services service descriptions into an HTML page with embedded JSON-LD (see src/sparqlms/resources/sms-html-description).
-  * In the sparqlcompose component, an STTL transformation service generates a federated query compsed of SERVICE clauses invoking SPARQL micro-services.
+  * In the sparqlcompose component, an STTL transformation service generates a federated query composed of SERVICE clauses invoking SPARQL micro-services.

 #### Pre-requisites